-The LGBTQ Center is delighted to partner with the Office of the Provost to announce the Tagliabue Faculty Research Award for the academic year 2016-2017.
+The LGBTQ Center is pleased to partner with the Office of the Provost to offer the Tagliabue Research Award in support of LGBTQ, and sexuality/gender research for the academic year 2017-2018.

 MISSION: The Tagliabue Endowment for LGBTQ Life was established in the Fall of 2012 under the direction of the LGBTQ Center located within the Division of Student Affairs.
 The endowment set up by Chan & Paul Tagliabue (current Vice-Chair, former Chair, Board of Directors, Georgetown University) is to ensure sustained support and growth for the initiatives of the LGBTQ Center.
 Part of the vision for this endowment is to enhance and to deepen our understanding and knowledge of LGBTQ issues and histories, and to provide linkages between student experiences and academic life.

-We are excited to announce the second year of the faculty research award.
-We request proposals from faculty who are working on LGBTQ, and gender and sexuality related questions in any discipline to apply for this award.
+We are excited to announce the third year of the research award.
+We request proposals from faculty, graduate students, and postdocs who are working on LGBTQ, queer, and gender and sexuality related questions in any discipline to apply for this award.
 There is ONE award in the amount of $2,000 each academic year.
-Faculty receiving the award will be asked to work with the LGBTQ Center to present on the project at the end of the year; and also attend a spring ceremony along with others as part of the Tagliabue Initiative celebration.
+Those receiving the award will be asked to work with the LGBTQ Center to present on the project at the end of the year; and also attend a spring ceremony along with others as part of the Tagliabue Initiative celebration.

 AWARD COMMITTEE: A committee of faculty will meet to consider applications.
-Accordingly, faculty are required to make their proposals accessible to non-specialists by avoiding the use of technical language and clearly articulating the importance of their work.
+Accordingly, all are asked to make their proposals accessible to non-specialists by avoiding the use of technical language and clearly articulating the importance of their work.

 PURPOSES: Acceptable use of funds include payment for research materials, support for travel connected with the performance of research, costs for research assistance, and subventions for scholarly manuscripts, if the subvention is a condition for publication and a letter from the publisher is provided.
 As the research needs of the faculty are various, other research related requests for support will also be considered.
 Due to resource limitations requests for conference travel cannot be considered.